Judge Affirms Ruling For Cancer Warning Labels On Coffee

-LOS ANGELES (AP) — That hot, invigorating cup of fresh coffee will soon be accompanied by something less appetizing — a warning label about cancer.
+LOS ANGELES (CBSLA/AP) — That hot, invigorating cup of fresh coffee will soon be accompanied by something less appetizing — a warning label about cancer.

 Los Angeles Superior Court Judge Elihu Berle affirmed Monday that Starbucks Corp. and other roasters and retailers failed to show that benefits from drinking coffee outweighed any risks from a carcinogen that is a byproduct of the roasting process.
 He had tentatively made the same written decision in March.